pppillai/armageddon/README.md

 - [Screenshots](/docs/screenshot.md)

 "armageddon" is a api tool to test public apis.
+- Release (2020-September-27)
-As of now tests for SBDB Close-Approach Data API is implemented.
+    - tests for SBDB Close-Approach Data API are implemented.

+- Release (2020-October-04)
+    - tests for hello svc (kubernetes/docker) api ared implemented.

 Tests are implemented in Python 3.8 version.